 If you are thinking of moving to one of Essex’s many outstanding coastal towns, this is the article for you.

-Living in Essex coastal towns ensures locals are provided with some breath-taking locations.
+Moving to Essex coastal towns ensures locals are provided with some breathtaking locations.

 As with all of the best coastal counties, Essex is home to some truly unique spots.

 Essex also boasts a fascinating history, spectacular countryside and some beautiful villages.

 If you have decided to move to one of the best Essex coastal towns, you will surely be aware of the numerous attractions they offer.

 Now that you have made the ruling to move to one of the best Essex coastal towns it is time to ask, which one?